Josko/ccbot/readme.txt

 - !accept works only if there is an active invitation
 - Few fixed in !lockdown and !kick
 - Added Anti-spam
+- Minor code changes, minor stuff, this and that

 Version 0.27 ( 13.11.2009. )